 In granting the annual options, our organization and compensation committee considered, among other things, the value of annual grants as a percentage of base salary received by executives in our peer group and our industry, or the peer analysis.
-Based on the recommendation of our President and Chief Executive Officer, our organization and compensation committee determined that it would be appropriate to target these options at approximately the 25th percentile of the peer analysis for named executive officers that met expectations during 2013 and at approximately the 50th percentile of the peer analysis for named executive officers that exceeded expectations during 2013.
-Our organization and compensation committee determined that Mr. Mulroy and Mr. Sullivan met expectations during 2013 and Mr. McClements exceeded expectations during 2013.
-Although Mr. Laivins was not an executive officer at the time of grant, his annual option grant reflected a determination that he also exceeded expectations during 2013.
+Based on the recommendation of our President and Chief Executive Officer, our organization and compensation committee determined that it would be appropriate to target these options at slightly above the 50th percentile of the peer analysis for named executive officers that met expectations during 2014 given the potential for Merrimack to become a commercial company later in 2015.
+Our organization and compensation committee determined that Mr. Mulroy, Mr. Sullivan, Mr. Laivins, Mr. McClements and Dr. Schoeberl met or exceeded expectations during 2014.
+Our organization and compensation committee also increased the option grants to Mr. Laivins and Dr. Schoeberl as a result of them becoming executive officers in May 2014 and January 2015, respectively.